-Child Support: Money paid by one parent to the other parent for the support of their children is called Child Support.
-Someone other than a parent may be ordered by the court to pay Child

-Child Support Affidavit - Form 98: This form provides information you want the judge to know regarding Child Support only.
-Because it is an Affidavit, it must be sworn in front of

-- Child Support amount: This is the amount of Child Support that one parent is ordered to pay the other.
+- child support: Money paid by one parent to the other parent for the support of their children is called child support.
+Someone other than a parent may be ordered by the court to pay child support. see maintenance - Child Support Affidavit Form 98: This form provides information you want the judge to know regarding child support only.
+Because it is an affidavit, it must be sworn in front of someone who is allowed to hear an oath such as a lawyer, justice of the peace, commissioner of oaths or notary public. - child support amount: This is the amount of child support that one parent is ordered to pay the other.
 In most cases, it will equal the table amount (in the Child Support Guidelines) plus, in some cases, an amount for special expenses.
-In some cases, the table amount in the Child Support Guidelines may be reduced due to 'undue hardship'.
-The amount of Child Support may also be different from the table amount if both parties agree. - Child Support Guidelines: The guidelines are the rules used for calculating how much Child Support a parent (or another person) will have to pay.
+In some cases the table amount in the Child Support Guidelines may be reduced due to 'undue hardship'.
+The amount of child support may also be different from the table amount if both parties agree. - Child Support Guidelines: The guidelines are the rules used for calculating how much child support a parent (or another person) will have to pay.
 They are laws that include support amount tables for each province and territory.
-The guidelines also include rules for calculating special or extraordinary expenses, claims of undue hardship and Child Support amounts when the custody of children is split or shared.
-Q SEE custody - Child Support Tables: Child Support Tables are added to the Child Support Guidelines.
+The guidelines also include rules for calculating special or extraordinary expenses, claims of undue hardship and child support amounts when the custody of children is split or shared. see custody - Child Support Tables: Child Support Tables are added to the Child Support Guidelines.
 There are tables for each province and territory.
-They set out the basic amounts of Child Support based on the gross annual income of the paying parent and the number of children covered by the support payments. - claimant: A claimant is a person who is applying to receive maintenance or who receives maintenance. - common-law relationship: According to the Supreme Court of Yukon (Dunbar & Edge v.
+They set out the basic amounts of child support based on the gross annual income of the paying parent and the number of children covered by the support payments. - claimant: A claimant is a person who is applying to receive maintenance or who receives maintenance. - common-law relationship: According to the Supreme Court of Yukon (Dunbar & Edge v.
 Yukon (Government of) & Canada (A.G.)
 2004 YKSC 54) it is the voluntary union for life of two persons to the exclusion of all others.
-Generally, it is the term for when two people live together in a marriage-like relationship. - Consent order: An order voluntarily filed with the court where both parties have agreed to the terms. - Contact order: A court can make an order for contact between a child and a person other than one of the divorcing spouses.
-A non-spouse, such as a grandparent or someone else important to the child, can apply for a contact order.
-Q SEE access - contempt of court: This is a charge that can occur when a person intentionally does not follow the terms of a court order (such as a support order).
-This charge can lead to arrest or jail. - contested hearing: A contested hearing takes place when one or both parents do not agree with what the other is asking the court to do.
-Q SEE uncontested hearing - contract: A written or oral agreement that is legally binding is called a contract. - Corollary Relief Order: This is a court order issued on or after the date of a divorce judgment.
-It usually addresses decision making responsibility, parenting time, Child Support, spousal support and the division of assets. - costs: A judge may order one side or the other to pay costs after a contested hearing or trial.
+Generally, it is the term for when two people live together in a marriage-like relationship. - consent order: An order voluntarily filed with the court where both parties have agreed to the terms. - contempt of court: This is a charge that can occur when a person intentionally does not follow the terms of a court order (such as a support order).
+This charge can lead to arrest or jail. - contested hearing: A contested hearing takes place when one or both parents do not agree with what the other is asking the court to do. see uncontested hearing contract: A written or oral agreement that is legally binding is called a contract.

+Corollary Relief Order: This is a court order issued on or after the date of a divorce judgment.
+It usually addresses custody, access, child support, spousal support and the division of matrimonial assets.

+costs: A judge may order one side or the other to pay costs after a contested hearing or trial.
 Costs help successful parties with their legal expenses caused by being in court.
 Costs usually do not cover all lawyer fees.
 Additional costs may be ordered against a person who does not follow the court's directions before or during a trial.